Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * ### JS Validation Image

     * As for JavaScript, I have multiple JavaScript files which provide the functionality for specific features within the quiz.
 I decided to do this to provide better readability for anyone who wishes to read the code behind this project.
-When I put each individual file through [JSHint Validator](https://jshint.com/), I noticed a few errors that were showing such as unused variables and undefined variables however I realised that is because I have not exported and imported variables and functions.
+When I put each individual file through [JSHint Validator](https://jshint.com/), I noticed a few warnings that were showing such as unused variables and undefined variables however I realised that is because I have not exported and imported variables and functions.
 I did look into this and found some very good documentation on it at [JavaScript.Info](https://javascript.info/import-export) but after speaking with my mentor, he said that it was not mandatory as the course has not yet covered it.
 To further solidify that I did not have any unused variables or undefined variables, I decided to create a file called combined.js which has all the JavaScript code for the quiz and put that one file through the [JSHint Validator](https://jshint.com/) <br /><br />

     ![JS Validation](assets/images/readme-images/combinedjs-jshint.png)

 * Undefined Variable - emailjs
-    * I tried multiple times to fix this issue but because I was using [EmailJS](https://www.emailjs.com/) for my contact form, I was unable to declare these variables or change them. <br /><br />
+    * I tried multiple times to fix this but because I was using [EmailJS](https://www.emailjs.com/) for my contact form, I was unable to declare these variables or change them. <br /><br />
 * Warning 1
     * ***Expected an assignment or function call and instead saw an expression***.
 This warning is caused by line 10 in audio.js.
 I have spoken to my mentor about this warning and he has said that this is absolutely fine. <br /><br />
 * Warning 2